pySushi/ReviewAds/README.md

 # ReviewAds
-App that creates ad with customer review.",   "keywords": [
+App that creates ad with customer review.